tnahs/readstor/README.md

 ## Version Support

-Apple Books' database schema can change with any update.
+Apple Books' data schema can change with any update.
 The following versions have been verified as working.
-This is an ever-growing list, if a version isn't listed, it doesn't necessarily mean it isn't supported.
+This is an ever-growing, non-exhaustive list of verified versions.
+If a version isn't listed, it doesn't necessarily mean it isn't supported.

+### macOS

 - macOS Ventura 13.x
   - Apple Books 5.0